byandell/byandell.github.io/_posts/2026-02-13-Gravity-and-Antigravity.md

 The tools of automation, design, analysis and visualization are now available in novel ways that were not possible during my formal career trajectory, or even six months ago.
-I'm exploring way to create artful, data-rich stories that are grounded in what I know--statistics and data science--using an AI-first environment to collaborate with people around me.
+I'm exploring ways to create artful, data-rich stories that are grounded in what I know--statistics and data science--using an AI-first environment to collaborate with people around me.